PPC Management Tools For Agencies That Scale

 Collaboration & Approval Workflows

-Paid advertising involves multiple stakeholders - strategists, clients, account managers.
-The right platform includes collaboration features like shared access, commenting, approval workflows for ad copy or budget changes, and activity logs.
-These features keep everyone aligned and create accountability across your team and clients.
+Ad campaigns involve multiple stakeholders - strategists, clients, account managers.
+The right platform includes shared access, commenting, approval workflows for copy or budget changes, and activity logs.
+These features keep everyone aligned and accountable.

 - Shared access